a poetical inquiry

 Martina's The Swan performance with the Reno Philharmonic Orchestra, November 2020: View Now

-The Power of the Pause“It is precisely in moments of gravitas that we find ourselves—literally find ourselves—and pull together.
+“It is precisely in moments of gravitas that we find ourselves—literally find ourselves—and pull together.
 When we do, we discover a levitas so that we may all rise.
 This is our collective grace."

 How Swan Bridged The World